Run an Ethereum Full Node

 trace is only applicable for Ethereum mainnet.

 To make your Ethereum node support The Merge, your Erigon node (Execution Layer - EL) will need to be run with a beacon node (Consensus Layer - CL).
-Few consensus layer clients are listed below:
+A few consensus layer clients are listed below:

 For more information on versions of these clients, please see the Ethereum Merge announcement blog post.